Guidelines for a Flat Fee Uncontested Divorce

 - You or your spouse has had a child while married but with a third party.

-Please either complete the uncontested divorce packet forms (questionnaire and contract) online and submit or download, complete and fax or email the forms to our office at firstname.lastname@example.org.
+The fastest way to begin is through an online submission of your uncontested divorce packet forms.
+You may also download, complete and fax your forms to 713-583-6709 ,or email the forms to our office at [email protected].
 Either mail in a cashier’s check, money order or personal check or submit the credit card authorization form in the amount of your total fees.
 Feel free to contact our office to confirm the total amount owed or to ask for assistance to pay by credit card.

 Divorce Attorney Fees & Costs